September 25, 2023Review Recipe

 Guacamole is a flavorful and tasty alternative to salsa.
-This authentic recipe takes buttery ripe avocados, adds some savory seasonings and tangy lime juice for an easy and irresistible dip that you can whip up in a flash.
+This authentic easy guacamole recipe takes buttery ripe avocados, adds some savory seasonings and tangy lime juice for an easy and irresistible dip that you can whip up in a flash.

 - 4 ripe avocados

-- 1/8 cup lime juice, juice of 1 lime
+- ⅛ cup of lime juice, juice of 1 lime

 - Pinch of salt

-- 1/4 teaspoon cumin
+- ¼ teaspoon of cumin

-- 1/2 teaspoon chili powder
+- ½ teaspoon of chili powder

-- 1 tablespoon chopped fresh cilantro
+- 1 tablespoon of chopped fresh cilantro

 You can also buy lime juice already squeezed, which will save you from squeezing the limes yourself.

-Optional Mix-ins: This is such a versatile recipe, and there are so many options that you could add in based on your personal preferences.
+OPTIONAL MIX-INS: This is such a versatile recipe, and there are so many options that you could add in based on your personal preferences.

-Spices: If you want to make your guacamole extra spicy, some additional chili powder or even a pinch of cayenne pepper will do the trick.
+SPICES: If you want to make your guacamole extra spicy, some additional chili powder or even a pinch of cayenne pepper will do the trick.

-Lemon juice: You could substitute the lime juice with lemon juice in the guacamole if you prefer.
+LEMON JUICE: You could substitute the lime juice with lemon juice in the guacamole if you prefer.

-How to Make This Guacamole Recipe
+How To Make This Guacamole Recipe

 STEP ONE: Slice each avocado in half by running the knife around the pit and twisting the two halves to open the avocado.

 STEP TWO: Mash avocados with a fork or masher until mostly smooth, you can leave it a little chunky if you prefer.

-PRO TIP: You can get kitchen tools to cube, mash, and pit avocados, or you could use a potato masher to mash them if you don’t have an avocado tool handy.
+You can get kitchen tools to cube, mash, and pit avocados, or you could use a potato masher to mash them if you don’t have an avocado tool handy.

 STEP THREE: Squeeze in the lime juice and add salt, cumin, and chili powder.
 Stir to mix evenly.